Why Women With Early Signs of Breast Cancer Are Doing Nothing About It

 In 2010, Donna Pinto was found to have abnormal cells within the milk ducts of her breast.
 She was diagnosed with ductal carcinoma in situ (DCIS), a condition affecting more than 50,000 American women every year.
 DCIS isn’t dangerous in itself, but it can increase the risk of later invasive breast cancer.

 Against her first doctor’s opinion, Pinto opted for active surveillance for two years after her diagnosis.
-Then, when there were signs of growth, fear led Pinto to agree to one surgery and then two more, plus seven weeks of daily radiation.
+Then, when there were signs of growth, fear led Pinto to agree to one surgery and then two more.
 She still thinks all of it—and particularly the fear—was unnecessary to treat what was always low-risk DCIS.

 “This diagnosis is devastating women’s lives, destroying people’s sanity,” said Pinto, who said she lost two years of her life to worry, at a time when she had two young children.